-Catherine has raised more than $400 million in working capital for mining exploration in the past 25 years, and been directly involved in more than $4 billion in corporate transactions in the mining industry.
+Catherine has raised more than $600 million in working capital for mining exploration in the past 20 years, and been directly involved in more than $4 billion in corporate transactions.
+Her leadership and financial expertise, access to capital and respect in building companies have been invaluable assets to the companies she is involved in and have created significant wealth for shareholders.
+Catherine's directorships in other publicly traded companies include Grenville Strategic Royalties, Kinross Gold Corporation, Lowell Copper and Major Drilling.

 Mr. Watson co-founded Sandstorm in 2008, prior to which he served as the Chief Financial Officer of Silver Wheaton Corp.
 In that role, Mr. Watson developed the silver streaming business model and helped raise over US$1 billion in debt and equity to fund Silver Wheaton's growth.
 Mr. Watson is a Chartered Accountant (Valedictorian), holds the designation of Chartered Financial Analyst charter holder and received a Bachelor of Commerce degree, with honours, from the University of British Columbia.
 He has won numerous awards for his professional and charitable achievements including the Early Achievement Award by the Institute of Chartered Accountants of British Columbia, Canada's Top 40 Under 40 award, CEO of the Year by Business In Vancouver and the Queen's Diamond Jubilee Medal.